Bidding Farewell To 'Hello, Dolly!': Actress Carol Channing Dies At 97

 "It came over me that I was looking at the stage and backstage of a cathedral, a temple, a mosque, a mother church," Channing wrote in her memoir Just Lucky, I Guess.
 "I know I'm using adult words to describe a child's feelings, but I don't know how else to tell you this simple reaction of a child to a holy place."

-Channing's near religious connection to her audience gave her an astounding amount of energy, and she grew irritated with those who tried to diminish the importance of theater in people's lives.
+Channing's near-religious connection to her audience gave her an astounding amount of energy, and she grew irritated with those who tried to diminish the importance of theater in people's lives.

 "Live theater is something that can't possibly die because we're working on their metabolism," said Channing.
-"Some nights they're hyper, some nights they're slow, some nights they're sleepy, we have to nurse them; we have to find the way in to communicate with them and slowly the anodes and cathodes in and it's an electric thing for the performer; it's like plugging me in the wall."
+"Some nights they're hyper, some nights they're slow, some nights they're sleepy, we have to nurse them; we have to find the way in to communicate with them. ...
+It's an electric thing for the performer; it's like plugging me in the wall."

 Channing's first great role was also her first big break as Lorelei Lee in the 1949 original Broadway production of Gentlemen Prefer Blondes.
 But the role with which Channing will always be identified is Dolly.

-Note: An earlier version of this story said Carol Channing was born in 1923.
-She was born in 1921.
-Also, Thornton Wilder's first name was misspelled as Thorton.